 Introduction to Class 10 Light – Reflection And Refraction

 Class 10 light chapter describes light as an essential element which makes things visible to us.
-Light originates from a point source and then bounce back as perceived by the eyes.
+Light originates from a point source and then bounces back as perceived by the eyes.
 Technically, light is the representation of a form of energy that results from the sensation of sight.
 Hence, light reflection occurs when the beam of light bounces back to the same surface after striking the surface of any object.
 Light refraction occurs when the medium of light gets changed from one form to another form.

 Understanding Reflection of Light